QizhiPei/FABind/README.md

 Then the ESM2 embedings will be saved at `${data_path}/dataset/processed/esm2_t33_650M_UR50D.lmdb`.

 ## Model
-The pre-trained model is placed at `ckpt/best_model.bin`.
+The pre-trained model is placed at `ckpt/best_model.bin`, which will be automatically downloaded when cloning this reporsitory with `--recursive`.

+You can also manually download the pre-trained model from https://huggingface.co/QizhiPei/FABind_model/tree/main.

 ## Evaluation
 ```shell